 Concentrations and loading of total phosphorus to Ford and Belleville Lakes have been declining - the most recent loading analysis indicates a 40% reduction in phosphorus loading since the Middle Huron Partnership began in 1996.
-The most recent annual data indicates a decline in median concentrations down to 0.040 mg/l (mean=0.075 mg/l) in 2019 and 0.046 mg/ in 2020, which is above the updated TMDL target of 0.03 mg/l for Ford and Belleville Lakes.
+The most recent annual data indicates a decline in median concentrations down to 0.03 mg/l (mean=0.05 mg/l) in 2021, which is at the updated TMDL target of 0.03 mg/l for Ford and Belleville Lakes.
 A few urban and suburban tributaries, namely Boyden, Honey, Allens, and Traver Creeks, have shown promising reductions in recent years.
 Main Huron River sampling sites, including North Territorial Road and Michigan Avenue, have also shown declines.
 However, a broad examination of total phosphorus concentrations across the eleven long-term sites in the Middle Huron shows that concentration ranges vary quite a bit year to year.
-The bulk of the concentrations are measured during or following rain storms.
+The bulk of the concentrations range between 0.02 mg/l and 0.06 mg/l, with a few samples exceeding this range.
+Typically, these high concentrations are measured during or following rain storms.
 As such, stormwater runoff is still a major pathway of overall phosphorus loading to the middle Huron River.

 Mean concentrations of total suspended solids across the Middle Huron are well below sample standards.
 As shown in this chart, the vast majority of samples from long-term sites in the middle Huron River watershed had TSS concentrations below the target threshold.
-The mean TSS concentration across all sites for 2019 was 10 mg/l with a median of 6 mg/l and for 2020 was 23 mg/l with a median of 7 mg/l.
+The mean TSS concentration across all sites for 2020 was 23 mg/l with a median of 7 mg/l and for 2021 was 9 mg/l with a median of 5 mg/l.
 This reveals most samples throughout the Middle Huron watershed are quite clear of sediments.
 However, a few sites, namely Allens Creek, Malletts Creek, and Swift Run, exceed the TSS standard during storms, likely due to erosion and sediment runoff from urban areas.